Forum Replies Created

 Martin Reed

-When do you normally go to bed at night, and when do you normally get out of bed to start your day in the mornings?
+When do you normally go to bed at night, and when do you get out of bed in the morning to start your day?
+When you wake during the night, why do you think it is so difficult to fall back to sleep?

 —If you are ready to stop struggling with insomnia you can enroll in the online insomnia coaching course right now!
 If you would prefer ongoing phone or video coaching calls as part of a powerful three month program that will help you reclaim your life from insomnia, consider applying for the Insomnia Mastery program.